lucyinthesky2111/milestone-project-one/README.md

   * To increase sign-ups for the course.

   ### Site Manager Goals
-  * For the HTML and CSS code to be clear, logical and contain explanatory comments in order to ensure the site is easy to update and maintain.
+  * For the HTML and CSS code to be clear, logical, and contain explanatory comments in order to ensure the site is easy to update and maintain.
-  * For images to be downloaded to site manager's computer, not hosted by an external site to ensure images are always available for the user.
+  * For images to be downloaded to site manager's computer, not hosted by an external site, to ensure images are always available for the user.

   ### User Stories
   These can be found in my GitHub [project board](https://github.com/users/lucyinthesky2111/projects/7) for this repository.